asy7805/Clipping-automation-2.0/WINDOWS_COMPATIBILITY.md

 ## ✅ Windows Support Added

-The clipping automation system is now compatible with Windows!
+The AscensionClips system is now compatible with Windows!

 ### Changes Made: